chrison999/mycroft-skill-bitcoin-enhanced/README.md

 - 24-hour Average Price
 - Volume (in BTC)

-As well, I have created a regex to distinguish between the currencies available at bitcoinaverage.
+As well, I have created a regex that distinguishes between the currencies available at bitcoinaverage.
 The current list of available currencies is as follows: